awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-cli.md

      + Replace *<bucket\-name>* with your Amazon S3 bucket name and *<path>* with the path in your bucket to where you want to export the files\.
      + If you want to compress the exported files, for `packaging`, specify `ZIP`\.
 Otherwise, specify `NONE`\.
      + `bucketOwner` is optional and is only required if the Amazon S3 bucket is owned by an account other than the account running the build\.
      + Use `encryptionDisabled` to specify whether to encrypt the exported files\.
-If you encrypt the exported files, enter your customer managed key\.
+If you encrypt the exported files, enter your customer master key \(CMK\)\.
 For more information, see [Update a report group](report-group-export-settings.md)\.
    + Use the following JSON to specify that your test report does not export raw test files:

      ```